National Register of Historic Places listings in Lamar County, Alabama

 This is a list of the National Register of Historic Places listings in Lamar County, Alabama.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Lamar County, Alabama, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a Google map.

-There are 1 property listed on the National Register in the county.
+There is 1 property listed on the National Register in the county.